Scottish study leads to calls for more pregnant women to get fully vaccinated

 Baby deaths (stillbirths and deaths in the new born period), were also more common among women who had COVID-19 in the 28 days before delivery, compared to the background rates seen in the whole population during the pandemic.

-COPS co-lead Dr Rachael Wood, Consultant in Public Health Medicine at Public Health Scotland and author of a recent PHS blog on the findings of COPS, said:
+COPS co-lead Dr Rachael Wood, Consultant in Public Health Medicine at PHS and author of a recent PHS blog on the findings of COPS, said:

 “Our data provide valuable information on both COVID-19 infections and vaccinations among pregnant women.